jankotek/mapdb-site/doc/foreword.rst

 MapDB is embedded database engine for java.
 It provides java collections backed by on-disk or in-memory storage.
 It has great performance and many configuration options.
 Its not limited by garbage collector and in-memory collections outperform their on-heap counterparts such as ``java.util.HashMap``.
-MapDB has tiny overhead and excelent vertical scalability.
+MapDB has tiny overhead and excellent vertical scalability.
 It runs from Android phone to multi CPU server with several terabyte stores.

 MapDB is old project.
 It started in 2001 under name JDBM.
 Originally it was storage engine for astronomical application.
 Over years it evolved, got new features and better performance.
 It started as a hobby project, and eventually turned